muldjord/skyscraper/README.md

 * Changed "noHints" config variable to "hints"
 * Changed "noBrackets" config variable to "brackets"
 * Changed "noResize" config variable to "resize"
-* Removed "--updatedb" cli option as it was deprecated (use "--refresh" instead)
+* Removed "--updatedb" cli option as it was deprecated (use "--cache refresh" instead)
 * Removed "--nolocaldb" cli option as it is irrelevant after 3.0.0 usage changes
 * Changed "--allowext" cli option to "--addext"
 * Removed "localDb"/"cache" config sections and moved options to "main"